Cardiac Care: Understanding Complex Cardiac Conditions Seminar

 - : Melbourne VIC 3000

 Cardiac disease is increasing in our community.
-Technology and better knowledge combined with less invasive treatments mean that even people with complex cardiac conditions are living longer.
-If you care for patients with complex cardiac disease attend this seminar to advance your knowledge about:
+Technology and better knowledge, combined with less invasive treatments, mean that even people with complex cardiac conditions are living longer.
+If you care for patients with complex cardiac disease attend this conference to advance your knowledge about:

 - Chest pain – differentiation of types and immediate nursing interventions

 - Heart murmurs, extra heart sounds, and valvular disorders – how to accurately auscultate

 - Cardiogenic shock – clinical symptoms and shock

 - Complex case study of a patient with congestive cardiac failure